 Description and Objectives

-The objective of this course is conversational familiarity with the literature, art, life, and people that shaped Latin language culture from the early Roman and Greek myths to modern uses.
-Students will achieve this by encountering original source material and historical fiction, supplemented by Latin grammar and derivative work.
+The objective of this course is to understand how the Romans and their Greek influences shaped our modern ideas about language, literature, art, education, government, and family life.
+Students will achieve this synthesis by encountering original source material and modern fiction and prose, supplemented by Latin derivatives work.
 Increased fluency in English reading and writing is an accompanying objective.

-- Greek and Roman myth, drama, history and lifestyle.
+- Greek and Roman myth, drama, history and lifestyle, and their modern adaptations.

-- Early and modern Christian and philosophical use of Latin.
+- Early and modern Christian, dramatic, and philosophical use of Latin.

 - Vocabulary and fluency development.

-- Selections from Apollodorus, Ovid, Plutarch, Aeschylus, Shakespeare, Justin Martyr, et al.
+- Selections from Apollodorus, Ovid, Plutarch, Aeschylus, and Sophocles

 - Augustus, by John Williams

-- Completion of all readings and assignments by the given due date.
+- Completion of all readings and assignments by if not before the given due date.